 You may want to blame yourself for your child turning to drugs, but ultimately it is your child's decision to use drugs as a coping mechanism.
 Blaming yourself, your spouse, other family members, or potential genetics that might have made the child more susceptible to addiction does nothing to solve the actual problem.

-While some professionals may believe that it is in the child's best interests to separate him or her from the parents because the child may be living in a "toxic environment," what has been proven to be more beneficial is to help families find solutions that will bring them closer together, not further apart.
-Even if the child grows up with an abusive parent, the child has a choice in how he or she deals with the situation, and turning to drugs is one such choice.
-Substance abuse is not an easy subject, as many factors can lead to a child developing an addiction to drugs.
+Some professionals believe that it is in the child's best interests to separate them from their parents.
+This is especially true if the parent(s) are addicts themselves.
+If the parents are not actively using drugs and are willing to be a part of the solution, It has been proven to be more beneficial is to help families find solutions that will bring them closer together, not further apart.
+Teenagers' substance use is not an easy subject, as many factors can lead to a child developing an addiction to drugs.

 Parents are, in fact, have more influence than anyone else over their children.
-It may seem at times like the only person your child is willing to listen to is his or her doctor, but the truth is that counselors and treatment programs simply do not have the same effect on a child as do the love and support he or she gets from his or her parents.
-No matter how tense the relationship, no matter how withdrawn your child may seem, there remains a deep-seated connection between parents and their children - a connection that can be relied upon to help save the child's life.
+Doctors, Therapists and friends can all play a role in recovery, but parents can provide the love and support that the child needs.
+Even if your child is tense or withdrawn, there remains a deep-seated connection between parents and their children - a connection that can be relied upon to help save the child's life.

 Parenting As A Team Effort

-A child who sees his or her parents working together to help him or she will be reached in ways that each parent could not have reached the child in working alone.
+A child who sees their parents working together to help them will be reached in ways that each parent could not have reached the child in working alone.
 Sometimes you both will agree on how best to approach the situation, other times you'll need to reach a compromise.
 What is most important is that you recognize that each of you may handle the situation differently on your own, but in working together, you must put your differences aside and come up with a parenting plan that will best benefit the child in the long run.